SergeyFM/SergeyFM/README.md

 * Console application that imports word definition from LingQ portal
 * Original solutions to typical coding riddles in Kotlin

-The world of programming isn't uncharted territory for me, but still learning to code well is hard.
-I’m diligently acquiring the Kotlin programming language with the focus on functional programming. <br><br>
+The world of programming isn't uncharted territory for me,  but it's still hard to learn to code well.
+I'm diligently learning the Kotlin programming language with the focus on functional programming.
+I'm learning other languages and concepts as well. <br><br>
-I'm considering moving to Deutschland, for that I'd better (re)learn **Java**. <br>
+I've researched the current job market situation and decided I'd better (re)learn **Java**. <br>
 - OK, no problem, I find Java lovely. <br>
 ## I write code every day!
 <sup> Something, anything, even if only a tiny edit to this document! </sup> <br>